Overview and Project Details

 When the project was conceived, the images of the letters were to have complemented the transcriptions and supporting scholarly apparatus—annotations to persons, places and events mentioned by Russell, for example, expanded bibliographical references, and commentary on problematic aspects of a letter’s text.
 But it became apparent that the microfilm source of the digital images—black and white and sometimes of poor quality—was well below the minimum standard required of a modern digital edition.
 Since the software itself would also require constant upgrading and development, it seemed that a more obvious technical solution was for BRACERS itself to become the foundation of a Collected Letters.
 BRACERS was already an indispensable tool for research in the Russell Archives and will continue to be maintained and enhanced for that purpose by the University Library.

-This change of direction was signalled by The Brixton Letters, which was launched as a pilot project both for developing editorial standards and procedures and building a “front-end” website for additions to the Collected Letters.
+This change of direction was signalled by The Brixton Letters, which became a pilot project of sorts for developing editorial standards and procedures and resolving technical problems unique to the digital delivery of the content.
 Although the Collected Letters (in its original guise) had stalled, this more modest but still taxing scholarly edition of Russell’s prison correspondence was designed and implemented very rapidly.
 This was necessary in order to salute the centenary of Russell’s imprisonment in 1918 and to follow the timetable of his Brixton letter-writing (each letter was published online exactly 100 years to the day after the fact).

 Current and Future Work

-The Brixton site has a “stand-alone” quality, but its editors—Blackwell, Bone, Griffin and Turcon—hope that it can be a model of sorts, ultimately, for a comprehensive digital edition of Russell’s letters.
-Its “General Annotations” feature is something that should be implemented more widely as growing numbers of newer transcriptions become fully annotated.
+The Brixton site has a “stand-alone” quality on account of its distinctive “front-end”, specially designed for this unique collection of prison writing.
+But the editors—Blackwell, Bone, Griffin and Turcon—started looking at the Brixton project as a model of sorts for a comprehensive digital edition of Russell’s letters.
+Its “General Annotations” feature, for example, is something that should be implemented more widely as growing numbers of newer transcriptions are annotated.
 This will circumvent the need for repetition of the same biographical annotations in many different transcriptions.
 A consolidated view of all the General Annotations created for the Brixton Letters can be viewed here.
 A set of editorial rules, also anticipating textual problems and scenarios not encountered in the prison correspondence, is embedded in the Brixton site.
-At present the four editors of the Brixton letters will review transcriptions and any new scholarly content in advance of publication online.
-Some formidable technical challenges remain.
-Content on the Brixton site did not “sync” seamlessly from BRACERS, where it was initially input and edited.
-Thus, all late revisions—and there were many and can continue to be made—involved correcting the letters’ transcriptions and their annotations in two separate databases.
-This drawback was just about manageable for 105 letters but badly needs to be corrected if the Collected Letters is to progress.
-The obvious solution is to avoid the creation and maintenance of a database separate from BRACERS and to make the Collected Letters fully integrated with this crucial repository of information about the Russell Archives.
-And there is every reason to believe that, by future enhancements to BRACERS, a robust Collected Letters solution will emerge from this process.
+Content on the Brixton site was initially input and edited in BRACERS (where it can still be viewed), but did not “sync” seamlessly with the dedicated Brixton database.
+The challenges of separately updating two databases, which were just about manageable for the 105 prison letters, made a compelling case for the full integration of the Collected Letters project with BRACERS—already a crucial repository of information about the Russell Archives, and the obvious platform for our digital edition of Russell’s correspondence.

 Editorial Rules